lakshmipq/sslc/social/ch8-Social-Stratification/exam-qna.md

 * Reservation in politics – ( Article 320, 332, 334 )
 * Entry into Public temples – ( Article 25 )

+### What are the features of Social Stratification?
+Ans. :
+* Social in nature
+* Universal
+* Ancient
+* Exists in different ways